WORLD KIDNEY DAY

 - Drink 3-4 liters of water on a daily basis to filter out sodium, urea and other body toxins that may lead to the risk of developing chronic kidney diseases.

 - It is imperative to get your kidney function checked if, you have diabetes, hypertension, obesity and/or if there is a family history of someone suffering from kidney related problem.

 World Kidney Day has a theme every year, the theme is generally the issue that they focus on that particular year.
 The theme of 2017 kidney day is “Kidney disease and Obesity”.
 More than 1 in every 20 people are considered to be obese which also means, the same number of people are prone to kidney related diseases.
-We may exercise caution when it comes to our health but if anything unfortunate were to happen to us, it is prudent that we are covered with a health insurance
+We may exercise caution when it comes to our health but if anything unfortunate were to happen to us, it is prudent that we are covered with a medical insurance policy

 , for financial assistance against the sudden medical expense.